Dipsingh/dipsingh.github.io/_posts/2022-6-05-IS-IS-Area-Proxy.md

 - Edge Nodes will have complete understanding of the internal topology bandwidth reservation state and will need a way to track/tie the
 RSVP reservations signaled by the Headend to the internal topology bandwidth reservation state.

+With this, I conclude this post.
+I hope you found this helpful.

 ## References
 [draft-ietf-lsr-isis-flood-reflection](https://datatracker.ietf.org/doc/html/draft-ietf-lsr-isis-flood-reflection)